vendablefall/blog.leet.cloud/_posts/2018-08-17-sharing-a-glusterfs-volume-with-nfs-ganesha.markdown

 ```

-Now we need to create the logical volume group, using 100% of available disk
+Now we need to create the logical volume group, using 100% of the available disk.

 ```bash
 lvcreate -n gluster-brick -l 100%FREE /dev/vg1
 ```

-You should see the following output
+You should see the following output.

 ```bash
   Logical volume "gluster-brick" created.